QiangChen-CG/qiangchen-cg.github.io/_pages/about.md

 <section id="Services">
 <h1>Academic and Professional Services.</h1>
 <ul>
-  <li>Reviewer for journals including TVCG, CAVW, and CG.</li>
+  <li>Reviewer for journals including TVCG, TMM, VC, CAVW, and CG.</li>
-  <li>Reviewer for academic conferences such as SIGGRAPH Asia and Eurographics.</li>
+  <li>Reviewer for academic conferences such as SIGGRAPH Asia, Eurographics, and CGI.</li>
   <li>Program Committee Member for the CGI2024 academic conference.</li>
   <li>Member of the Virtual Reality Special Committee of the China Society of Image and Graphics.</li>
   <li>Expert in the Jiangxi Province Forensic Appraisal Expert Database.</li>